13 Types of Mackerel Fish (July 2026): Complete Guide with Chart

 Mackerel Size Chart: Quick Reference Guide

 Understanding mackerel sizes helps with identification, fishing regulations, and meal planning.
-Here's a comprehensive mackerel size chart featuring all 13 species covered in this guide:
+This comprehensive mackerel size chart includes mercury level ratings for each species, helping health-conscious consumers make informed choices when selecting fish for their families.

 This chart serves as your quick reference when identifying catches or selecting mackerel fish for sale at markets.
+Mercury ratings follow FDA guidelines: very low levels indicate safe consumption for all populations including pregnant women and children, while high mercury species like King mackerel require limiting intake for sensitive groups.
 Remember that sizes can vary based on location, season, and food availability.

 Best 13 Types of Mackerel Fish

-The King mackerel reigns supreme as the largest mackerel in American waters, earning its royal nickname through sheer size and fighting spirit.
+The King mackerel reigns supreme as the largest true mackerel in American waters, earning its royal nickname through sheer size and fighting spirit.
 These powerful predators can reach an impressive 100 pounds and stretch up to 5.5 feet long, though most catches average between 30-32 pounds.
+Their scientific name Scomberomorus cavalla reflects their classification within the Spanish mackerel tribe.

 Found along the Atlantic coast from Maine to Brazil and throughout the Gulf of Mexico, King mackerel also inhabit the Bay of Bengal and parts of the Indian Ocean.
 Their steely-grey belly and blue-green back make them easy to spot, but the key identifier is their lateral line that drops sharply at the midsection—unlike the gradual slope seen in Spanish mackerel.